learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 What if we want a random value in some sort of range?
 All the random integers so far were outrageously big or small.
-What if we want to to throw a die?
+What if we want to throw a die?
 Well, we use `randomR`{.label .function} for that purpose.
 It has a type of `randomR :: (RandomGen g, Random a) :: (a, a) -> g -> (a, g)`, meaning that it's kind of like `random`, only it takes as its first parameter a pair of values that set the lower and upper bounds and the final value produced will be within those bounds.